 Is he looking to kick off a better skin-care routine?
 Try this vitamin cleansing bar made with aloe and seaweed extract, and which quite frankly just looks good on display.

 For the man who lives for the weekend away

 For the man who’s curious what all the mask fuss is about

 For the man who’s a sensitive sleeper

 We have been sleeping under a weighted blanket for months now, and while we can’t speak to the anxiety-relieving properties, the thing just feels good.
 This one was a top seller of all of 2018, and they’re finally back in stock after being gone for most of December.

 For the man who is still drinking from plastic tubes

 For the man who wants to work (out) from home

 A (passive-aggressive?) way of encouraging your boo to work out sans gym membership.
 Just stick it in a doorway and watch him activate all those tiny, little stabilizer muscles.
 Note: Make sure the doorway is structurally sound.

-For the man who needs to accessorize his bar cart
+For the man who needs to zhuzh up the bar cart